solargrammars/solargrammars.github.io/_posts/2017-01-03-colors-in-context.md

 `greens` and `browns` will be predominant, while `pinks` will be very unlikely to appear.
 Can we leverage such regularities to learn dense feature vectors for each color?

-Lets start with a very simple approach, using very well known tools to see if we are heading in a feasible direction.
+Let's start with a very simple approach, using very well known tools to see if we are heading in a feasible direction.
 Firstly, we need some data.
-For simplicity, lets use the validation set of the Microsoft COCO dataset.
+For simplicity, let's use the validation set of the Microsoft COCO dataset.
 For each image, let's capture a color palette of 6 colors.

 <img src="/assets/img/blog/colors-in-context-img/p1.jpg" width="400px">